open-cloud/xos/docs/dev/synchronizers.md

     log.info("deleting object", object=str(o), **o.tologdict())
 ```

-This methods will be invoked anytime there is change in the model passing as argument the changed models.
+This methods will be invoked anytime there is change in the model passing as
-After performing the required operations to sync the model state with the backend state the synchronizer
+argument the changed models.
+After performing the required operations to sync
+the model state with the backend state the synchronizer framework will update
-framework will update the models with the operational informations needed.
+the models with the operational informations needed.

 ### Pull Steps

-Pull Steps can be used to observe the surrounding environment and update the data-model
+Pull Steps can be used to observe the surrounding environment and update the
-accordingly.
+data-model accordingly.

-> Note that you'll need to add this folder in your synchronizer configuration file as
+> NOTE:  You'll need to add this folder in your synchronizer configuration file
->```yaml
+> as:
+>
+> ```yaml
 > pull_steps_dir: "/opt/xos/synchronizers/<synchronizer_name>/pull_steps"
->```
+> ```

 A Sync Step is a class that inherits from `PullStep`